Application Control 101: Definition, Features, Benefits, and Best Practices

 Security Risk Level

-The most appropriate way to catalog enterprise applications, at least in my opinion, is depending on the security risk level that they pose for the organization.
+The most appropriate way to classify enterprise applications, at least in my opinion, is depending on the security risk level that they pose for the organization.
 For example, file transfer protocols, communication protocols, and other types of protocols that carry data are classified as high risk in a company due to the sensitive nature of the information they transmit.

 High-risk applications that transmit information are in constant danger of data exfiltration, which means that the process of securing them is essential and should be given precedence.
 Therefore, performing a vulnerability risk assessment and establishing application control requirements accordingly is the best place to start.